Yule 3019, Edoras.

 A/N: Many, many thanks are due to my wonderful beta, Lady Bluejay.
 Without her this story would never have been written, for she encouraged me to carry on with it when after the first couple of chapters I got cold feet when I realized it was a much longer tale than I had anticipated.

-As always also many thanks to you, my readers and reviewers.
+Also, as always many thanks to you, my readers and reviewers.
 I really appreciate the feedback I get from you, it's been wonderful meeting you all!

 Daughter of Wolves (free on iBooks, Kobo, Nook and Smashwords)